Goal: To increase nonstop scheduled air service and passenger traffic at Denver International Airport, and to sustain

 - A new domestic carrier (new entrant) is not eligible for an incentive if the market(s) served are not deemed eligible markets, as described above

 - All international markets are eligible including currently served markets; currently served international markets are only eligible for an incentive for a period of one year (12 months) and markets without nonstop service are eligible for an incentive for a period of two years (24 months)

 - The carrier adding new service must not have operated service to the market (or a market within 100 miles) over the preceding 12-month period

 Minimum Service Level

-The carrier may adjust its frequency of service during the term of the agreement; however, the carrier shall not decrease the frequency of service to less than fifty percent (50%) of the initial amount of published service, the calculation of which will be averaged over the course of a year.
+The carrier may adjust its frequency of service during the term of the agreement; however, the carrier shall not decrease the frequency of service to less than fifty percent (50%) of the initial amount of initially published service, the calculation of which will be averaged over the course of a year.

 - The primary carrier is defined as the marketing carrier for the new service

-- Denver International Airport will enter into incentive agreements with the primary carrier
+- Denver International Airport will enter into incentive agreements with only the primary carrier

 Notice of Intent to Enter into Incentive Agreement